The Choir Year in Review: 16 Questions to Help You Evaluate Your Year

 7. How did you grow as a musician and leader this year?

 What did you learn?
-What made you a better teacher/director/leader/accompanist/singer this year?
-Did you do any professional development?
-Did you work to develop a new skill or improve at something?
-Did you pick up a new instrument or try your hand at composing?
+What made you a better director, musician, or leader?
+Did you pursue any professional development, work on a new skill, or try something outside your usual practice?

 8. What do you want to change or do differently next year?

-9. In general, was the level of music you chose appropriate for your choir?
+9. Was the level of music you chose appropriate for your choir?

-If you feel like some of the things you chose were too challenging, what would your choir need to learn in order to make those anthems more attainable?
+If some repertoire felt out of reach, what would your singers need to learn to make it more attainable?

-10. What kind of music would you like to introduce to your choir next year?
+10. What kind of music would you like to introduce next year?

 Related posts: